List of 40 Famous Forests in India to visit

 Best Time to Visit Satpura Tiger Reserve

 The park remains closed from July to September because of rain.
-November to March is the ideal time for visiting.
+November to March is the ideal time to visit.

 Things To Do In Satpura Tiger Reserve

-Tourists can opt for jeep safari or elephant safari here.
+Tourists can opt for a jeep safari or an elephant safari here.
 Canoeing and boating options are available, too.

 Sloth Bear in Satpura Tiger Reserve